How do you handle purchase order numbers in subscription-based models?

 Placing an order establishes a relationship at the recurring purchase order level on the procurement system's side and the agreement on the marketplace platform's side.
 This simplifies the reconciliation process when invoices are received because each invoice has links to the agreement, recurring purchase order, and subscriptions.

-If a recurring purchase order number needs updating or changing during the subscription term, you can modify the Additional Agreement ID in the scope of the agreement.
+If a recurring purchase order number needs updating or changing during the subscription term, you can modify the Additional Agreement ID within the agreement.
 The updated number will then be reflected in your next invoice.